SUSPENSION TUNING MODULE (STM)

 |

-At this point it is worthwhile to mention that the Exponential Decay Signal does allow the Post Processing of Data for NON-LINEAR Damper settings (Knee-Points - Strongly Different Bump and Rebound Damper Curves.
-In the previous version of STM, the Fast Fourier Transformation (creating the Transfer Function) was forced to be executed with the averaged Jounce & Rebound Damping, mainly due to the fact that the Linear Decay Signal does contain at Higher Road Signal Input Frequencies more "Energy" than the Exponential Decaying Signal.
-This new signal has been a major step forward in analyzing non-linear damping and should be used for all Standard Analysis.
+At this point it is worthwhile to mention that the Exponential Decay Signal does allow the Post Processing of Data for NON-LINEAR (Knee-Points - Strongly Different Bump and Rebound) Damper Curves.
+In the previous version of STM, the Fast Fourier Transformation (creating the Transfer Function) was forced to be solely executed with the averaged Jounce & Rebound Damping, mainly due to the fact that the Linear Decay Signal does contain at Higher Road Signal Input Frequencies more "Energy" than the Exponential Decaying Signal.
+This new signal is a major step forward towards more in-depth analyzing Non-Linear Spring/Damper Systems.

 CONTROL PANEL WITH SCALING FACTORS

-After having entered all Vehicle & Suspension Data and after having selected the various Road Inputs, the user can basically optimize his suspension setting in the "Control Panel" by modifying the Scaling Factors for Front & Rear Spring Rates and Jounce & Rebound Damper Characteristics.
-The "Live Feedback" of the most important results - all located directly around the control panel - makes it easy to investigate alternatives and work towards the best compromise.
+After entering all vehicle and suspension data and selecting the various road inputs, the user can optimize the suspension settings in the "Control Panel" by adjusting the Scaling Factors for Front and Rear Spring Rates and Jounce and Rebound Damper Characteristics.
+The "Live Feedback" of the most important results, all located directly around the control panel, makes it easy to explore alternatives and work towards the best compromise.

 Automatic damper curve GENERATION & optimization feature

-Instead of running many manual iterations towards an optimized damper setting, STM does now allow to run a Fully Automatic Loop creating in a First Step a Suitable Damper Curve - for the selected test events - and in a Second Step the Optimized Overall, Bump & Rebound Damping Rates.
-The User can - if desired - define Start Damping Values for this Process.
+Instead of running many manual iterations towards an optimized damper setting, STM now allows for a Fully Automatic Loop, creating a suitable damper curve for the selected test events in the first step and optimizing the overall, bump, and rebound damping rates in the second step.
+The user can define start damping values for this process.

-In order to Create & Optimize a Damper Curve a proprietary Cost Function - Called STM Performance Index - has been defined which does exist out of a mix of KPI's describing the overall "Performance" of the Vehicle.
-Expert Users can define a CUSTOM Performance Index with their own Cost Function, allowing maximum Tuning Flexibility.
+To create and optimize a damper curve, a proprietary Cost Function, called STM Performance Index, has been defined.
+It consists of a mix of Key Performance Indicators (KPIs) describing the overall "Performance" of the vehicle.
+Expert users can define a CUSTOM Performance Index with their own Cost Function, providing maximum tuning flexibility.

-The Optimization can be executed for Frequency Domain only (4-Poster Test) or include also the Time Domain (Ride Obstacle Event Simulation).
+The optimization can be executed for the Frequency Domain only (4-Poster Test) or include the Time Domain (Ride Obstacle Event Simulation).

-Furthermore, depending on the actual operating conditions of the Vehicle one can "Scale" the Importance of 3 Attributes in the Optimization Dire from 1 to 10 .
-These 3 Attributes are:
+Furthermore, depending on the actual operating conditions of the vehicle, one can "Scale" the importance of three attributes in the optimization dire from 1 to 10.
+These three attributes are:

-Next to the FULL Automatic Loop each of the steps can be executed manually.
-This does allow to partially optimize Damper Data and execute repeat loops for ultimate In-Depth Fine-Tuning.
+In addition to the FULL Automatic Loop, each of the steps can be executed manually.
+This allows partial optimization of damper data and the execution of repeat loops for ultimate in-depth fine-tuning.

-In order to Create & Optimize a Damper Curve a proprietary Cost Function - Called STM Performance Index - has been defined which does exist out of a mix of KPI's describing the overall "Performance" of the Vehicle.
-Expert Users can define a CUSTOM Performance Index with their own Cost Function, allowing maximum Tuning Flexibility.
+To create and optimize a damper curve, a proprietary Cost Function, called STM Performance Index, has been defined.
+It consists of a mix of Key Performance Indicators (KPIs) describing the overall "Performance" of the vehicle.
+Expert users can define a CUSTOM Performance Index with their own Cost Function, providing maximum tuning flexibility.

-The Optimization can be executed for Frequency Domain only (4-Poster Test) or include also the Time Domain (Ride Obstacle Event Simulation).
+The optimization can be executed for the Frequency Domain only (4-Poster Test) or include the Time Domain (Ride Obstacle Event Simulation).

-Furthermore, depending on the actual operating conditions of the Vehicle one can "Scale" the Importance of 3 Attributes in the Optimization Dire from 1 to 10 .
-These 3 Attributes are:
+Furthermore, depending on the actual operating conditions of the vehicle, one can "Scale" the importance of three attributes in the optimization dire from 1 to 10.
+These three attributes are:

-- Platform Control for vehicles that are dominated by Aerodynamics
+- Platform Control for vehicles dominated by aerodynamics.

-- Wheel Control for vehicles that are depending on Mechanical Tire Grip
+- Wheel Control for vehicles dependent on mechanical tire grip.

-Next to the FULL Automatic Loop each of the steps can be executed manually.
-This does allow to partially optimize Damper Data and execute repeat loops for ultimate In-Depth Fine-Tuning.
+In addition to the FULL Automatic Loop, each of the steps can be executed manually.
+This allows partial optimization of damper data and the execution of repeat loops for ultimate in-depth fine-tuning.

 RESULTS